본문 바로가기

 Expansion of Product Categories and Store Operations Also a Factor

-Following the personal information leak incident at Coupang, competition among retailers to attract the so-called "Talpang" (Coupang leavers) customers has intensified.
-In this context, "quick commerce" services, which deliver products ordered from nearby residential or workplace areas within one hour, are targeting niche markets.
-Offline stores such as large supermarkets and convenience stores operating quick commerce services are expanding their linked platforms and product categories, resulting in a growing number of users.
+Following the personal information leak incident at Coupang, competition among retailers to attract the so-called 'Talpang' (Coupang-leavers) has intensified.
+In this environment, 'quick commerce' services, which deliver products ordered from nearby residential or business areas within one hour, are targeting niche markets.
+Offline stores such as hypermarkets and convenience stores operating quick commerce services are seeing a growing number of users as they expand their connected platforms and product categories.

-According to industry sources on January 13, Emart's quick commerce service, which is available on two platforms-Shinsegae Group's online shopping mall SSG.com (Sseuk.com) and the delivery platform Baemin (Baedal Minjok)-saw its sales in December, after the Coupang incident, rise by 45% compared to the previous month.
+According to industry sources on January 13, the quick commerce service offered by Emart through two platforms-Shinsegae Group's online shopping mall SSG.com and the delivery platform Baemin-saw sales in December, after the Coupang incident, rise by 45% compared to the previous month.

-On the SSG.com application, the service is called "BaroQuick," while on the Baemin app, it is available under the "Emart" category.
-Products are delivered by motorcycle within one hour from Emart stores located within a 3-kilometer radius of the customer's order location.
-As of the third quarter of last year, 95 out of 133 Emart stores nationwide were available on Baemin, and 60 on BaroQuick.
-The number of product categories handled increased from around 6,000 in September last year to over 10,000.
+On the SSG.com application, the quick commerce service is available as 'BaroQuick', and on the Baemin app, it is accessible under the 'Emart' category.
+Products are delivered within one hour by motorcycle from Emart stores located within a 3-kilometer radius of the customer’s ordering area.
+As of the third quarter of last year, out of 133 Emart stores nationwide, 95 were available on Baemin and 60 on BaroQuick.
+The number of items handled also increased from about 6,000 in September of last year to over 10,000.

 "Talpang" Customers Flock Here...
 Quick Commerce Usage Doubles Last Month Quick Commerce.
 The Asia Business Daily Database

-The convenience store sector, which entered the quick commerce market before large supermarkets, is also experiencing a spillover effect following the Coupang incident.
-At CU, a convenience store chain operated by BGF Retail, quick commerce sales from December 1 last year to January 10 this year increased by 104.6% compared to the same period last year and by 64.6% compared to the previous month.
-CU provides quick commerce services through its own commerce app "Pocket CU" as well as 10 external platforms.
-By expanding the number of deliverable products from about 3,000 to up to 8,000, CU now offers most products except for tobacco and alcohol.
+The convenience store industry, which entered the quick commerce market before hypermarkets, is also experiencing a spillover effect following the Coupang incident.
+At CU, a convenience store operated by BGF Retail, quick commerce sales from December 1 last year to January 10 this year increased by 104.6% year-on-year and by 64.6% compared to the previous month, respectively.
+CU provides quick commerce services through its own commerce app 'Pocket CU' and partnerships with 10 external platforms.
+The number of deliverable items has been expanded from about 3,000 to up to 8,000, enabling the service of most products except for tobacco and alcohol.

-GS Retail, which operates GS25 convenience stores, also saw its quick commerce sales rise by 44% year-on-year from December 1 last year to January 11 this year.
-This figure includes related sales from GS The Fresh, a supermarket chain that provides quick commerce services.
-Compared to the previous month, GS25's quick commerce sales grew by 20.1%, and GS The Fresh by 15%.
+GS Retail, which operates the GS25 convenience store chain, also saw its quick commerce sales rise by 44% year-on-year from December 1 last year to January 11 this year.
+This figure includes related sales from GS The Fresh, a supermarket chain offering quick commerce services.
+Compared to the previous month, GS25's quick commerce sales increased by 20.1%, while GS The Fresh grew by 15%.

 "Talpang" Customers Flock Here...
 Quick Commerce Usage Doubles Last Month GS The Fresh Quick Commerce.
 Provided by GS Retail

-Additionally, Seven-Eleven, which entered the quick commerce market by joining Yogiyo in 2021 and Baemin in 2022, revamped its mobile app early last year to shift to an O4O (Online for Offline) model.
-The introduction of features such as inventory search and same-day pickup led to the monthly active user count (MAU) doubling in December last year compared to the same month the previous year.
+In addition, Seven-Eleven, which entered the quick commerce market by joining Yogiyo in 2021 and Baemin in 2022, restructured its mobile app to an O4O (Online for Offline) model early last year.
+The introduction of features such as inventory search and same-day pickup contributed to a doubling of its monthly active users (MAU) in December compared to the same month the previous year.

-An industry insider commented, "Considering consumers have grown accustomed to fast delivery services like dawn delivery or next-day delivery, offline channels are expanding quick commerce as a niche strategy, enabling customers to quickly receive fresh food and daily necessities in the quantities they need from nearby locations."
-The insider added, "In addition to expanding service areas and product categories, increased interest following the Coupang incident appears to have led to a rise in order volume."
+An industry official stated, "Considering consumers' growing familiarity with fast delivery services such as dawn delivery or next-day delivery, offline channels are expanding quick commerce as a niche strategy, allowing customers to quickly receive fresh food and daily necessities in the needed quantities from nearby locations."
+The official added, "In addition to expanding service areas and product categories, increased attention following the Coupang incident appears to have led to a rise in order volume."

 "Talpang" Customers Flock Here...
 Quick Commerce Usage Doubles Last Month